-Protesters challenge emergency measures in Sudan, police fire tear gas
+Protesters challenge emergency courts in Sudan, police fire tear gas

 In the east of the capital, police fired tear gas at some 250 protesters on Sitteen Street, an upscale area, witnesses said.

 Police also confronted dozens of protesters in Khartoum’s poor area of Al-Daim and the Shambat neighborhood of Khartoum North with tear gas, witnesses said.
-In Shambat, people stood for a moment of silence for the victims of the Wednesday’s train crash in Cairo that killed at least 22.
+In Shambat, people stood for a moment of silence for the victims of Wednesday’s train crash in Cairo that killed at least 22.

 Hundreds of protesters also gathered at several other parts of Khartoum and Omdurman.